TheOmegaBlack/Chingu-TeamBear6/README.md

   * `/users/:id` (protected)
     * GET - Gets a user with the specified ID
     * PUT - Updates a user with the specified ID
+  * `/users/profile` (protected)
+    * GET - Gets the user profile data
+    * PUT - Update the user profile data
+  * `/interests` (protected)
+    * GET - Gets a list of all interest
+    * POST - Creates a new interest
+  * `/interests/:id` (protected)
+    * GET - Gets an interest with the specified ID
+    * PUT - Updates an interest with the specified ID
+    * DELETE - Delete an interest with the specified ID
+  * `/interests/find/:name` (protected)
+    GET - Get a list of interest that match the specified name

 ## Usage